 My immersive journeys led me to Australia where I had a profound experience studying the types of patterns and symbolism used by many aboriginal artists throughout the country.
 The paintings began to transform into images made of cross hatched lines, concentric circles, and stylized subject matter as opposed to realism.
 This style later morphed into one which I created using the smallest of lines and patterns that reveal my visions of the oceans and gardens of the world.

 The tools of this creative process are an important and unique way of creating a painting.
-I use very long liner, scroller, and pin stripe brushes to create these large works of art with my own marking system of patterns.
+I use very long liner, scroller, and pin stripe brushes to create my works of art with my own marking system of patterns.
 I like to give the impression of realism from a distance, but when viewed up close, you can see the abstract patterns that make up the subject matter.
 I enjoy creating a complicated yet fanciful patterned surface that evokes an emotional response in the viewer.